rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

     s4:  -0.4899
     s2:  -0.6949

-The :py:class:`~bipolarValuedSets.BvpSet` class furthermore provides a :py:meth:`~bipolarValuedSets.BvpSet.strip` method which removes potential non elements from the support of an bpv-set instance.
-A :py:meth:`~bipolarValuedSets.BvpSet.polarise` method is also provided for setting all positive and negative membership credibilities to +1.0, respectively to -1.0 .
+The :py:class:`~bipolarValuedSets.BpvSet` class furthermore provides a :py:meth:`~bipolarValuedSets.BpvSet.strip` method which removes potential non elements from the support of an bpv-set instance.
+A :py:meth:`~bipolarValuedSets.BpvSet.polarise` method is also provided for setting all positive and negative membership credibilities to +1.0, respectively to -1.0 .
 In the limit case of no indetermined membership characteristics, we recover this way standard crisp sets and the previous set operations simply implement a Boolean algebra [BIS-2004_3p]_.

 .. note::